egretos/orio/README.md

-# Orio
+# Orio v1.1.0

-Orio is a good [OrientDB](https://orientdb.com/) query builder based on the PHPOrient.
+Orio is a simple [OrientDB](https://orientdb.com/) query builder based on the PHPOrient.

 Tested on Orientdb version 2.1.3